 There’s just one major problem: The demand for those with degrees in this field is very low.

 Many colleges and universities are cranking out graduates with degrees in either athletic training or sports management, but few opportunities await them.
 And to make matters worse, many who end up managing or training professional teams got their jobs because of who they knew, not because of their degrees.

 If you look up “athletic training jobs” in a search engine, you’ll probably notice that most of the job listings are for positions with physical therapy companies.
 Because of this, you might actually be better off studying physical therapy or physical therapist assisting instead of athletic training to work for these companies.

 If you’ve ever watched an Indiana Jones movie, you may have romanticized about traveling to distant and exotic lands and exploring their ancient histories.

-Although the Indiana Jones movies are highly entertaining, their portrayal of anthropology and archaeology is mostly a fiction.
+Although these movies are highly entertaining, their portrayal of anthropology and archaeology is mostly fiction.
 Real anthropologists and archaeologists spend their time studying the lives of ancient civilizations and cultures instead of having swashbuckling adventures.
 Other than traveling to exotic locations, the work they do is actually pretty boring.

 Another problem with these majors is the demand for graduates.
 Who hires anthropology or archaeology majors?